 This can be an ongoing family gratitude practice, perhaps kicked off at Thanksgiving and ending on New Year’s Eve.
 For the jar, people jot down things they are grateful for and put the notes inside.
 On a specified day (end of the year is good!), empty the jar and read the notes so the whole family can reflect on individual and group blessings.
 A board is a more visual way to show thanks.
 Simply tack the notes up as you think of things you’re thankful for.
 Having a “minimum daily or weekly requirement” of one note per person works well, just so we make it a habit and fill up our jar or board.

 This is one of my favorite activities and something we’ve done for the past few years.
-Each family member and visiting friend has an oversized place card at their dining spot.
+Each family member has an oversized place card at their dining spot.
 Throughout the afternoon and evening, people are required to write something they appreciate or are grateful for about each person on the inside of their place card.
 It can be just a few words or a whole sentence, but each person needs to write on everyone’s card.
 These are really fun keepsakes that provide a nice boost to each family member.
 This can also be done as a group by passing the cards around until each person has signed each other person’s card.
 When your own card gets back to you, you’ve completed your warm fuzzies!

 Perhaps the best way to promote gratitude in our children and ourselves is reaching out and serving others who are less fortunate.
 There are so many opportunities this time of year (and all year long, for that matter) to participate in collection and delivery of food, toys for children, winter coats, and more.
-There are so many needy people, and reaching out to help others not only makes us more kind and compassionate, but also more appreciative of what we have.
+There are so many needy people, and reaching out to help others (even virtually!) not only makes us more kind and compassionate, but also more appreciative of what we have.

 There are so many ways to build up our gratitude muscles, and helping our kids learn to be more grateful people can have a life-long positive impact.
 Here’s to an attitude of gratitude during the holidays!
+Happy Thanksgiving!